shavitush/Oryx-AC/README.md

 # Building

 All you need to do is make sure you've specified your timer in oryx.inc by defining either `notimer` or `bhoptimer`.
 Build each file manually with the SourceMod compiler, like usual.
 If `bhoptimer` is defined, you will need [bhoptimer](https://github.com/shavitush/bhoptimer)'s include file.
+Send a pull request if you want to support other timers.

 # Documentation